-Many of us Japanese like to suck on the salt candy especially in the summer season to replenish salts lost by sweating.
+With that said, Shio Ame contains some salt, so many people like to suck on the salted candy during the hot summer months to replenish salt lost by sweating.